lachlandeer/terminal-foundations/slides/sections/files.md

 ## Before we get started...

-* the part of the Operating System that handles files and directories is called the filesystem
+* The part of the Operating System that handles files and directories is called the filesystem

 * We differentiate between files which hold information and  directories (or folders) which hold files

 * A handful of commands are used frequently to interact with these structures.
-You will know them by the end of the lecture

 ## Basic Bash